 Instant transfers 1.5% fee applies

-You simply buy the card reader upfront and pay only a fixed rate of 1.6% for all transactions incl. with foreign, premium and eftpos cards.
-There are no monthly or annual fees to worry about.
+You simply buy the card reader and pay only a fixed rate of 1.6% for all card transactions incl. with foreign, premium and eftpos cards.
+Afterpay acceptance is conveniently built in, which normally boosts sales for retailers and services where customers lack funds upfront.

 – Emily Sorensen, Senior Editor, Mobile Transaction